NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
 During the validation stage, the GDC API will validate content of submitted files against the project's dictionary to detect potential errors.
 Invalid files will be flagged and submission to GDC will be denied until corrections are made by the user.
 A validation error report provided by the system can be used to isolate and correct errors for resubmission.

-The GDC Data Submission Portal supports the following file formats for submission:

-* JSON
-* TSV

-During the upload and validation process, files are converted by the GDC API into entities and inserted into the database, maintaining a file-agnostic backend.

-The GDC Data Submission Portal offers the ability to download files in different formats.
-To do so the system converts database entities back to the requested file format.

 # Step1.
 Prepare files with the data dictionary